 But if you take it gently and take a poor hiring decision then as a result, it could cost much to your company and its reputation.
-A bad hire could result in the wastage of resources, training, money, time, decreases in the morale of the employees, and ultimately the decrease in productivity.
+A bad hire could result in the wastage of resources, training, money, and time decreases in the morale of the employees, and ultimately a decrease in productivity.

 What Information Does a Background Check Include?

 According to the latest survey, 54% of responding employers around the globe are finding discrepancies in their candidates’ employment histories.
-The most common kind of checks includes criminal, previous employment, or your credit history.
-Nowadays checking for drugs and alcohol use has also become common.
+The most common kind of checks includes criminal, previous employment, or credit history.
+Nowadays, checking for drug and alcohol use has also become common.

 Before the employer verifies your details, they must verify in writing to get the tests done.
 Here are the details that employees can check on: